-In addition to the assembly of your control cabinets Elma’s engineering department can be of extra service.
-Before starting the assembling process our specialists check your electrical diagrams in order to be sure they comply with the applicable standards including IEC 61439 (low-voltage switchgear and distribution systems) and IEC 60204 (electrical safety of machines).
-If required Elma can give advise related to the most efficient techniques for your application.
+In addition to the assembly of your control cabinets Elma’s system integration department can be of extra service.
+Before starting the assembling process, our specialists check your electrical diagrams in order to be sure they comply with the applicable standards including IEC 61439 (low-voltage switchgear and distribution systems) and IEC 60204 (electrical safety of machines).
+If required, Elma can give advise related to the most efficient techniques for your application.

 Having a sister company in Romania we also can provide a financial interesting proposition.
 Not only the labor costs but also component prices of a number of renowned brands are considerably lower as in Western Europe.

 After assembling the cabinets a FAT (Factory Acceptance Test) can be executed at the Elma or at the Elro workshop.
 The FAT can be executed in accordance with our or, if required, with your protocols.

 Elma invests in long-term relationships.
 Therefore the requirements of our customers prevail.
 Our goal is that our operations seamlessly integrate with your processes.
 We strive to operate as an extension of your organization.

 The Lean philosophy is a part of the policy of Elma and Elro.
 The three CSR pillars, People, Planet and Profit are well supported by execution this policy.
 The base of Elma is to avoid waste.
 All activities, resources used, materials and processes within Elma must add value to the customer.